Documentation

 Activity-related filters

-Activity filters can help you filter for members who have done specific activities in your community.
-You can filter by any activity type in your workspace (full list can be found in your Activity Types page).
+Activity filters can help you filter for members who have (or have not) done specific activities in your community.
+You can filter by any activity type in your workspace (The full list can be found on your Activity Types page).

-Using this filter, you can choose to filter for members who have done a specific activity, who have done one of the multiple activities you selected, or who have done any activity in your workspace.
+After selecting the Activity filter, youβll see a dropdown appear where you can select what activity you want to filter for.
+You can filter for members who have done a specific activity, who have done any of the activities you selected, or who have done any activity.

-After you choose the Activity Type you want to filter on, you can then select a few additional properties to filter on.
+For each Activity Type that you want to filter on, you can select a few additional properties to filter on.
 These properties include:

 Additional filter options | Description | Example |